ZouYouShun/ngxf-uploader/README.md

 npm install ngxf-uploader --save
 ```

-+ Import `HttpClientModule` and RxJs into your main AppModule, and `NgxfUploaderModule` into your main AppModule or in module where you want use.
++ Import `HttpClientModule`, `NgxfUploaderModule` into your main AppModule or the module where you want use.

++ If you only need drag file and file selet, you don't need `.forRoot()` to register service

 ```ts
 // app.module.ts